Expert Advice on Identifying Protected Trees within Sutherland Shire

 What is the consequence if I do work on a protected tree without permission?

-Yes, you can appeal an appeal of a TPO or preservation order if you believe it’s not justifiable.
-However, you will need to provide evidence to support your argument and demonstrate why you believe that the TPO or the preservation decision is not necessary.
+You can appeal a TPO or preservation decision if it’s not justifiable.
+But, you’ll need to provide evidence to support your case and show your argument as to why the TPO or preservation order is not necessary.

 Can I cut down a tree that is protected tree?

-It is illegal to remove a protected tree without obtaining the required permissions.
-If you need the tree to be removed, you will need to apply for permission and provide evidence to support your case.
+It is against the law to remove protected trees without the necessary permissions.
+If you require the tree to be removed then you must request permission and submit evidence to support your case.

 Conclusion

-In conclusion, discovering whether the tree is protected is an essential aspect in ensuring that any tree work legally completed.
-If you know the various types of protection, and knowing how to identify them to ensure you are acting within the law and safeguarding the trees in your care.
-If you’re not sure about the nature of the protection of the tree you are in charge of, we suggest consulting a reputable tree specialist, such as Sutherland Tree Removal.
-Our team of experienced arborists will be able to advise you about the protection status of your trees and walk you through the required steps to ensure that you are acting within the legal guidelines.
-With our experience and dedication to providing high-quality tree services We can assist you to maintain the beauty and value of your trees.
-Call us now at 1300 636 143 to schedule a consultation, and let us help you keep your trees safe and healthy.
+In the end, determining if a tree is protected is a crucial step to ensure that tree work is legally completed.
+If you know the various types of protection and how to determine if they are protected to ensure you’re following the law and protecting the trees that you are responsible for.
+If you’re not sure about the protection status of trees, we suggest seeking advice from a reputable tree specialist such as Sutherland Tree Removal.
+Our arborists are experienced and can advise you about the protection status of your trees and guide you through the steps to make sure you’re acting within the laws.
+With our expertise and commitment to provide high-quality tree services We can assist you to preserve the beauty and value of your trees.
+Contact us now by phone at 1300 636 143 to schedule a appointment, and let us guide you on how to keep your trees protected and healthy.